syncfusion-content/ej2-buttons-docs/ej2-javascript/button-group/getting-started.md

 ## Import the Syncfusion CSS styles

-Syncfusion JavaScript controls come with [built-in themes](https://ej2.syncfusion.com/documentation/appearance/theme/), which are available in the installed packages.
-It's easy to adapt the Syncfusion JavaScript controls to match the style of your application by referring to one of the built-in themes.
+The ButtonGroup CSS files are available in the ej2-splitbuttons package folder.
+This can be referenced in the `~/src/styles/styles.css` file of your application by using the following code.

-The quickstart application is preconfigured to use the `Material` theme in the `~/src/styles/styles.css` file, as shown below:

 {% tabs %}
 {% highlight css tabtitle="style.css" %}

+@import '../../node_modules/@syncfusion/ej2-base/styles/material.css';
+@import '../../node_modules/@syncfusion/ej2-buttons/styles/material.css';
-@import "../../node_modules/@syncfusion/ej2/material.css";
+@import '../../node_modules/@syncfusion/ej2-splitbuttons/styles/material.css';

 {% endhighlight %}
 {% endtabs %}